-You will find that text is now only appearing in the text window and that graphics are only appearing in the graphics window.
-If you want to clear the text only, type CLS.
-If you want to clear the graphics only, type CLG.
 (Normally CLS clears the whole screen, but where independent text and graphics areas are defined, CLS only clears the text.)
-You will also notice that although some of the commands have told the computer to draw in areas of the screen outside the graphics window it has not done so visibly.
+You will also notice that although some of the commands have told the computer to draw in areas of the screen outside the graphics window, you will not see this on the screen.

-Windows may overlap - in fact when you change MODE both the text and graphic windows fill the whole screen, and you can move windows without destroying what is on the screen, although changing MODE does clear the screen.
-To reset both text and graphics windows to the whole screen, e.g, in the middle of a program, use VDU 26.
+Windows may overlap - in fact when you change mode both text and graphics windows fill the whole screen, and you can move windows without destroying what is on the screen, although changing mode does clear the screen.
+To reset both text and graphics windows to the whole screen, eg in the middle of a program, use VDU 26.

-VDU 5 enables text to be drawn at any position inside a graphics window - see pages 49, 74 and 379.
+VDU 5 enables text to be drawn at any position inside a graphics window - see chapter 34.